PolyMarsDev/Furry-Friend/README.md

 ## Background

 You forgot to take your height-enhancing pills.
-Your cat, Coots, is hungry.
+Your pet cat, Coots, is hungry.
 Good luck.

 ## Usage
 ### Releases